Seasons in a Small Town Book 4: Winter

 Then here comes Quince.

-As an executive of the high tech company bringing operations to Drago, Illinois – and driving up land prices and taxes – he represents part of the problem.
-But that doesn’t mean Annie can afford to turn down his rent money when Uncle Everett lines him up as a boarder.
+As an executive of the high-tech company bringing operations to Drago, Illinois – and driving up land prices and taxes – he represents part of the problem.
+But that doesn’t mean Anne can afford to turn down his rent money when Uncle Everett lines him up as a boarder.
 And – just what she needs — the two of them hit it off like an old-fashioned comedy team.

 Quince is a warm front moving fast through her home and her life, promising spring even when all around is frozen.
-His quick humor and easy-going ways reach deep into the coldest part of Annie’s troubled heart.
+His quick humor and easygoing ways reach deep into the coldest part of Anne’s troubled heart.

 But she realizes that behind that front, Quince, too, has icy demons.